Updated: June 18, 2025

 Example calculations

-Multiples can be useful, however, in helping gauge how much you could roughly borrow.
-Here, are some common examples of mortgage amounts with hypothetical combined annual gross incomes:
+Multiples can be helpful, however, in helping gauge how much you could roughly borrow.
+Here are some common examples of mortgage amounts with hypothetical combined annual gross incomes:

-The table demonstrates that even small increases in annual income can lead to much larger loan amounts, the higher the multiple used by a mortgage provider.
+The table demonstrates that even small increases in annual income can lead to much larger loan amounts, which are higher than the multiples used by a mortgage provider.
 Expert advisors can help you maximise your mortgage by directing you to lenders who are happier to use higher multiples for your specific situation.

 How a broker can help with a mortgage of this value

-Getting a mortgage for £50,000 is complex given the range of rates available from so many different providers.
-Those providers all use their own multiples and affordability calculations to determine what amount and rate to extend, so applications are tough without expert help.
+Getting a mortgage for £50,000 is complex, given the range of rates available from many providers.
+Those providers use their own multiples and affordability calculations to determine what amount and rate to extend, so applications are challenging without expert help.

-Using a mortgage advisor can be extremely advantageous as they will know what provider is best for your circumstances.
-They will know which lenders offer the highest multiples when considering the other factors in your applications.
+Using a mortgage advisor can be advantageous.
+They will know which provider is best for your circumstances and which lenders offer the highest multiples, considering the other factors in your applications.

 As a result, using one of the experts we work with could save you time, money and stress.
-They’ll ensure that not only are your chances of approval better, they will likely ensure you can borrow the full £50,000 with the lowest rate possible.
+They’ll ensure that your chances of approval are better and that you can borrow the full £50,000 at the lowest rate possible.

-If you get in touch we can arrange for an advisor to contact you straight away.
+If you get in touch, we can arrange for an advisor to contact you immediately.

 Our Broker-Matching Service Guaranteed!